M+: Extending MemoryLLM with Scalable Long-Term Memory: Experiments

 \subsection{GPU Cost Comparison}

 In this section, we report the maximum GPU memory allocated during the inference across both datasets for each method mentioned in Section \ref{sub:long_book_and_event_qa}.
 The results are shown in Table \ref{tab:gpu-memory-cost}.
 From the results, we can find that \ours has the lowest GPU memory cost except for Llama-3.1-8B-16k.
-The reason that \ours use less tokens but cost more GPU is that we have 12,800 tokens in each layer, while Llama-3.1-8B-16k has only one layer of 16k tokens.
+The reason that \ours uses fewer tokens but costs more GPU is that we have 12,800 tokens in each layer, while Llama-3.1-8B-16k has only one layer of 16k tokens.
 Therefore, we propose to offload the memory tokens on CPU, and reload them into GPU when the calculation reaches a certain layer.
+By ``CPU offloading'', we specifically mean offloading the memory vectors present in each layer of the model.
+It is important to note that other models, such as Llama-3.1-8B do not have memory vectors, so our CPU offloading can only be applied to MemoryLLM and M+.
 With that, we can sacrifice some I/O time cost but substantially decrease the GPU cost without affecting the performance.
 This leads to ``\ours (offload)'' which achieves the least GPU memory consumption.
+We also include the GPU cost of MemoryLLM-8B, which is the model obtained after Stage 1 described in Section \ref{ssub:data_curriculum}.
+This shows that the Long-Term Memory does not incur more GPU costs.